-• The region comprising Inle Lake, the two lakes to the south, and their direct surroundings, was established as a Wildlife Sanctuary in 1985 to protect and conserve the rich biodiversity of the wetland ecosystem.
-As a critical staging ground for migratory birds, the Site was listed as an Important Bird and Biodiversity Area (IBA) in 2004.
+- The region comprising Inle Lake, Samkar Lake and Mobye Resrvoir to its south, and their direct surroundings, was established as a Wildlife Sanctuary in 1985 to protect and conserve the rich biodiversity of the wetland ecosystem.
+As a critical staging ground for migratory birds, the site was listed as an Important Bird and Biodiversity Area (IBA) in 2004 by BirdLife International.
 It became an ASEAN Heritage Park in 2003.
-This definition of the Protected Area (PA) is also part of the Myanmar Forest Law.

-- Inle Lake, its adjacent peatlands and important bird breeding grounds directly to its North, together are included in the definition of the Inle Lake Ramsar site; - The Inle Lake region was designated Myanmar's first UNESCO Man And Biosphere (MAB) Reserve in 2015 (Figure 3).
+The same area delineation is protected as a Protected Area (PA) under the Myanmar Conservation of Biodiversity and Protected Areas Law 2018. - Inle Lake, its adjacent peatlands and important bird breeding grounds directly to its north, together are included in the definition of the Inle Lake Ramsar site; - The Inle Lake region was designated Myanmar's first UNESCO Man And Biosphere (MAB) Reserve in 2015 (Figure 3).
 The outer boundary of the MAB largely follows the watershed boundary.
-Only the lake itself is designated as a core zone, and the extent of the buffer zone largely follows Nyaung Shwe township borders; - Parts of forest around the watershed are under different levels of protection under the Forest Law, either as Protected Public Forest (PPF) or Reserved Forest (RF).
+Only the lake itself is designated as a core zone, and the extent of the buffer zone largely follows Nyaung Shwe township borders1;

+Parts of forest around the watershed are under different levels of protection, either as Protected Public Forest (PPF) or Reserved Forest (RF).